refugee-emancipation/crowd-funding/index.en.md

 * Can you reach a large audience?
 Then stay up-to-date, and help us spread the word, when the time comes.
 * Do you have experience with fundraising campaigns?
 Then we'd love to get your advice.
 * Do you like to donate to worthy causes?
 Super, then donate to Refugees Emancipation once the campaign is launched.
 * Can you help with design, text, programming, and—above all—your time?
 Great!
-Let <a href="mailto:support@refugeesemancipation.com">us</a> know what you can help with.
+Let us know at <a href="mailto:support@refugeesemancipation.com">support@refugeesemancipation.com</a> what you can help with.